 \section{Abstract}

-Learning multi-lingual sentence embeddings is a fundamental and significant task in natural language processing.
-Recent trends of learning both mono-lingual and multi-lingual sentence embeddings are mainly based on contrastive learning (CL) with an anchor, one positive, and multiple negative instances.
-In this work, we argue that leveraging multiple positives should be considered for multi-lingual sentence embeddings because (1) positives in a diverse set of languages can benefit cross-lingual learning, and (2) transitive similarity across multiple positives can provide reliable structural information to learn.
-In order to investigate the impact of CL with multiple positives, we propose a novel approach \MN{} to effectively utilize multiple positive instances to improve learning multi-lingual sentence embeddings.
-Our experimental results on various backbone models and downstream tasks support that compared with conventional CL, \MN{} leads to better retrieval, semantic similarity, and classification performances.
-We also observe that on unseen languages, sentence embedding models trained on multiple positives have better cross-lingual transferring performance than models trained on a single positive instance.
+Learning multi-lingual sentence embeddings is a fundamental task in natural language processing.
+Recent trends in learning both mono-lingual and multi-lingual sentence embeddings are mainly based on contrastive learning (CL) among an anchor, one positive, and multiple negative instances.
+In this work, we argue that leveraging multiple positives should be considered for multi-lingual sentence embeddings because (1) positives in a diverse set of languages can benefit cross-lingual learning, and (2) transitive similarity across multiple positives can provide reliable structural information for learning.
+In order to investigate the impact of multiple positives in CL, we propose a novel approach, named \MN{}, to effectively utilize multiple positive instances to improve the learning of multi-lingual sentence embeddings.
+Experimental results on various backbone models and downstream tasks demonstrate that \MN{} leads to better retrieval, semantic similarity, and classification performances compared to conventional CL.
+We also observe that in unseen languages, sentence embedding models trained on multiple positives show better cross-lingual transfer performance than models trained on a single positive instance.